Proof of Convergence of a Laplace Expansion Algorithm For Calculating Recursions Satisfied by a Family of Determinants: Notation and Conventions

+\begin{example} It follows that tri-diagonal and penta-diagonal Toeplitz matrices have Toeplitz orders 2 and 3 respectively. \end{example}

-If $A$ and $B$ are ordered sets of indices (or singleton indices) and $M$ is an arbitrary $n \times n$ matrix, $n \ge 1,$ then we let $(A;B) M$ indicate the matrix obtained from $M$ by deleting the rows whose indices are in $A$ and deleting the columns whose indices are in $B.$ We further let $C = (C_1,\dotsc, C_m), \text{ for } C \in \{A,B\}$ and let $\#C$ indicate the cardinality of $C$ for $C \in \{A,B\}.$ We let the operator $(0;0)$ indicate the identity operator (mnemonically, we remove row 0 and column 0 that doesn't exist and hence we leave the family as is).
-Equality of operators is defined in the usual way: $(A;B)=(A';B')$ means $(A,B)M = (A';B') M.$ Operators act from right to left (inner operator first).
-Throughout the paper, given an operator, $(A;B),$ we let $A$ and $B$ respectively refer to the row and column sets used in the operator.
+If $A$ and $B$ are sets of indices (or singleton indices) and $M$ is an arbitrary $n \times n$ matrix, $n \ge 1,$ then we let $(A;B) M$ indicate the matrix obtained from $M$ by deleting the rows whose indices are in $A$ and deleting the columns whose indices are in $ B$.
+The operator $(0;0)$ indicates the identity operator (mnemonically, we remove row 0 and column 0 that do not exist; hence, we leave the family as is).
+The equality of operators is defined in the usual way: $(A;B)=(A';B')$ means $(A;B)M = (A';B') M.$ Operators act from right to left (the inner operator first).